 January 2022 it has been a long time since the last up date.
 This does not mean nothing has happened, albeit, slowly!

-The most important statement I can make at this time: THE BOWES WILL BE FINISHED AND INSTALLED VERY SOON !!
+The most important statement I can make at this time: THE BOWS WILL BE FINISHED AND INSTALLED VERY SOON !!

-There is a very good chance that the vessel will be "watertight" by the end of 2022.
-Bows on - sterns on !!
+There is a very good chance that the vessel will be "watertight" by mid 2023.
+Bows on - sterns on IF FUNDING IS SECURED !

 November 2015 to current Many, not visible items were worked on.
 Significant work was done on the upper bow beams, the second bow mold, the positioning of the previously built connecting beams, last but not least, it took a considerable effort and money to clean up between the hulls. this area had been used to construct the "Turrell Skyspace" for a customer in California.
 The temporary flooring and tables used for that project, had done their job and needed to go.
 Most importantly, I decided that it is time to look for a partner or partners to speed up the completion of the project.
 We completed the preliminary design for another "Turrell Skyscape" project in San Louis Obispo CA. Should we be selected to build these structures further funding for the boat will become available as well.

 2015 to October 2015 We decided to set up for a production run of the FALCO composite Components we had previously (197?) constructed the molds for.
 The last components are ready to ship.
 This work kept me "eating" but once again did not provide enough spare cash to make significant progress on the Catamaran.
 Someone told me that my last birthday, on the 10th of October gave me 75 years on the planet.
 IT IS TIME TO MAKE SOME REAL CHANGES !
 Keep coming back to see what we have decided to do about getting some money coming in!!!!